bbauska/zombiePolitics/README.md

 ing the very structure of power and governance in a society.
-In embracing a passive attitude toward freedom in which power is viewed as a necessary evil, a conserva­ tive notion of freedom reduces politics to the empty ritual of voting and is incapable of understanding freedom as a form of collective, productive power that enables “a notion of political agency and freedom that affirms the equal opportunity of all to exercise political power in order to participate in shaping the most important deci­ sions affecting their 1ives.”24 This merging ofthe market-based understanding of freedom as the freedom to consume and the conservative-based view of freedom as a restriction from all constraints refuses to recognize that the conditions for sub­ stantive freedom do not lie in personal and political rights alone; on the contrary,
+In embracing a passive attitude toward freedom in which power is viewed as a necessary evil, a conserva­ tive notion of freedom reduces politics to the empty ritual of voting and is incapable of understanding freedom as a form of collective, productive power that enables "a notion of political agency and freedom that affirms the equal opportunity of all to exercise political power in order to participate in shaping the most important deci­ sions affecting their 1ives."24 This merging ofthe market-based understanding of freedom as the freedom to consume and the conservative-based view of freedom as a restriction from all constraints refuses to recognize that the conditions for sub­ stantive freedom do not lie in personal and political rights alone; on the contrary,